dotnet/csharpstandard/standard/lexical-structure.md

 ### 7.2.2 Grammar notation

-The lexical and syntactic grammars are presented in the ANTLR grammar tool’s Extended Backus-Naur form.
+The lexical and syntactic grammars are presented in the ANTLR grammar tool's Extended Backus-Naur form.

 While the ANTLR notation is used this Standard does not present a complete ANTLR-ready "reference grammar" for C#; writing a lexer and parser, either by hand or using a tool such as ANTLR, is outside the scope of a language specification.
-With that qualification, this Standard attempts to minmise the gap between the specified grammar and that required to build a lexer and parser in ANTLR with the notable exception of the preprocessor ([§7.5](lexical-structure.md#75-pre-processing-directives) which requires more substantial work to fit into the ANTLR model.
+With that qualification, this Standard attempts to minimize the gap between the specified grammar and that required to build a lexer and parser in ANTLR with the notable exception of the preprocessor ([§7.5](lexical-structure.md#75-pre-processing-directives) which requires more substantial work to fit into the ANTLR model.

 ANTLR distinguishes between lexical and syntactic, termed parser by ANTLR, grammars in its notation by starting lexical rules with an initial uppercase letter and parser rules with an initial lowercase letter.